How to share files between a Linux and Windows computer

 - If you receive a "Usage:" message, this means smbclient is installed, and you can skip to the next step.

 If the command is not found, however, you need to install smbclient.
 Follow these steps to install it.

 - If you use the apt package manager, which is the default on Linux systems such as Ubuntu or Debian, you can use the sudo apt-get install smbclient command.

 - If you use the yum package manager, which is the default on Linux systems such as CentOS, you can use the sudo yum install samba-client command.

 - You can also download the Samba client directly at www.samba.org/samba/download/ which might be useful to you if you need or want to compile the program from the source code.

-- Once you're sure that smbclient is installed, you can connect to your Windows share using the command smbclient //ComputerName/ShareName -U Username (For instance, if your Windows user name is Fred and your Windows share network name was listed as \\YOURCOMPUTERNAME\Users\YourUserName\ShareFolderName, you should use the command smbclient //YOURCOMPUTERNAME/Users/YourUserName/ShareFolderName -U Fred.
+- With smbclient installed, you can connect to your Windows share using the command smbclient //ComputerName/ShareName -U Username.
+For instance, if your Windows username is Fred, and your Windows share network name is \\YOURCOMPUTERNAME\Users\YourUserName\ShareFolderName, use the command smbclient //YOURCOMPUTERNAME/Users/YourUserName/ShareFolderName -U Fred.
 Notice that the Linux command uses forward slashes instead of backslashes).

 - Enter your password.

 - Once authenticated, you are placed at an smb: \> prompt.